 Unfortunately there is a national shortage of medical interpreters, and the Shenandoah Valley is no exception.
 In May 2022, Harrisonburg’s main provider of medical interpretation services, Blue Ridge Area Health Education Center, closed its doors because they could not find enough interpreters to fulfill their requests.

 Now Dr. Galarreta-Aima is doing something about it.
-An Associate Professor in JMU’s Spanish for the Professions program, Dr. Galarreta-Aima was recently awarded an Open Course Grant of $30,000 from VIVA (Virginia’s Library Consortium) to create an online training program for medical Spanish.
+An Associate Professor in JMU’s Spanish for the Professions program, Dr. Galarreta-Aima was recently awarded an Open Course Grant of $30,000 from VIVA (Virginia’s Academic Library Consortium) to create an online training program for medical Spanish.
 This open online resource will reduce the cost of textbooks for JMU students while making this information freely accessible to aspiring interpreters and medical providers who serve patients with limited English proficiency across the globe.

 And JMU Libraries is helping.
 Keep reading to find out how Dr. Galarreta-Aima is leveraging JMU Libraries video production services, instructional design workshops, open textbook publishing platform Pressbooks, and the expertise of our Open Education Librarian to create her first open online training.
 All JMU faculty are eligible for open course grants, and we can help you apply.

 Want to collaborate with us on a project?
 JMU faculty, you can schedule a consultation with our video production team, instructional designers, Open Education Librarian and other friendly experts who are eager to work with you.
 We’d love to hear your ideas and how we can help.

 Why did you decide to create an open training for medical Spanish interpreters and medical providers who work with Spanish-speaking patients?